 - 2 tablespoons balsamic vinegar

-- 1 pound russet potatoes, cut into 1 inch chunks
+- 1 pound russet or baby potatoes, cut into 1 inch chunks

 - 1/2 cup oil packed sun-dried tomatoes

 - 1/3 cup kalamata olives, pitted